 Does the tuition fee include accommodation and meals?

-Your tuition covers everything except for transportation to and from The Sanctuary Retreat Center in Cabuya.
+Your tuition covers everything except for transportation TO and FROM retreat location.
 Although our staff and assistants will help you organize the ground transportation, you must pay the taxi driver or shuttle directly, with cash.
 Airfare to Costa Rica is also not included.
 Depending on where you are coming from, a shared taxi can be approx. $50 per person and flights range between $500 to $1000 roundtrip.